LauraRuis/multimodal_seq2seq_gSCAN/README.md

 </p>
 </details>

 These predictions also contain the attentio weights for the attention over the commands as well as the attention over the world state.
-The .json files with the predictions can be passed to the modes `error_analysis`, and `execute_commands` in the [groundedSCAN repository](https://github.com/LauraRuis/groundedSCAN).
+The .json files with the predictions can be passed to the modes `error_analysis`, and `execute_commands` in the [groundhttps://github.com/LauraRuis/multimodal_seq2seq_gSCAN/blob/master/README.mdedSCAN repository](https://github.com/LauraRuis/groundedSCAN).
 If we place `situational_1_predict.json` in the folder specified by `--output_directory` of that dataset (for instructions see the README in the groundedSCAN repo under Using the repository -- Execute commands) and we run the following command with that repository:

 ```>> python3.7 -m GroundedScan --mode=execute_commands --load_dataset_from=data/demo_dataset/dataset.txt --predicted_commands_file=situational_1_predict.json```